Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-Damaged hair is common amongst people who dye their hair often or use heated styling tools.
+Damaged hair is common among people who dye their hair often or use heated styling tools.
 Every time you subject your hair to any form of chemical treatment, damage occurs to both the surface of the hair shaft and the deeper structure within.

 Extensive lightening and perming treatments cause the most damage overall, but even minor dye jobs can lead to unnoticeable damage that gradually builds up and becomes more problematic with each successive treatment.
 Damage to your hair may seem like cause for alarm and stress, but it doesn't mean you have to necessarily cut it off and start again.

 - Avoid overlapping dye or bleach on top of hair that has been previously treated.
 Only the regrowth should be processed when you maintain your current color.

 - For previously dyed hair that has faded, revitalize your color with a semi-permanent dye, temporary rinse, or using a colored shampoo.
 This will reverse fading without causing further damage.

 - Don't bleach hair that has been permed or relaxed, and vice versa, don't perm or relax hair that has been bleached.
 Consider alternative ways to curl or straighten your hair.